Netflix is without doubt a very popular service that allows you to watch TV shows and movies by streaming them to devices you are using.

 The HTML5 Player may limit the quality of the stream while the Silverlight player does not.
 HD resolution streams are only available if the Internet connection supports at least 5 Megabits per second, but that is not the only restriction.

-Only Internet Explorer and Microsoft Edge on Windows, and Safari on Mac, support 1080p HTML5 player streams while Chrome, Firefox and Opera only streams up to 720p in quality.
+Only Internet Explorer and Microsoft Edge on Windows, Safari on Mac OS X, and Chrome on Chrome OS support 1080p HTML5 player streams while Chrome, Firefox and Opera only stream up to 720p in quality.

 What you can do to resolve this